ttulka/ddd-example-ecommerce/README.md

 ![Service Anatomy](doc/service-anatomy-example.png)

 There is no arrow from Configuration to Gateways because `PaymentController` is annotated with Spring's `@Component` which makes it available for component scanning the application is based on.
 This is only one possible approach.
 Another option would be to put the Controller as a Bean into the Configuration, etc..

+## Conclusion

+The goal of this project is to demonstrate basic principles of Domain-Driven Design in a simple but non-trivial example.

+For the sake of simplicity a very well-known domain (e-commerce) was chosen.
+As every domain differs in context of business, several assumption must have been made.

+Although all fundamental use-case were implemented, there is still a room for improvement.
+Cross-cutting concerns like authentication, authorization or monitoring are not implemented.

+### Where to Next

+Check out the alternative branches to see additional concepts in action:

+- [Modulith](https://github.com/ttulka/ddd-example-ecommerce/tree/modulith): A separate Maven module per service.
+- [Microfrontends](https://github.com/ttulka/ddd-example-ecommerce/tree/microfrontend): Service Web Components as part of the service codebase.